 I did a lot of away rotations 4th year; you need to for dermatology.
 Show your face to other programs and give them an idea of who you are as an applicant.
 It’s a bigger thing in the DO world than the MD world, but still very important.
-I did a rotation with Dr. Crane at Wilmington and Sampson, and absolutely loved it.
+I did a rotation with Dr. Crane at Wilmington and Sampson and absolutely loved it.
 The camaraderie of the residents there was truly incredible.
 It felt like they were a big family.
 They gathered together almost every morning especially on didactic days.
 They all respect and want to help one another which was really awesome to see because not all residency programs have that team-based atmosphere.
 Also, being close to home for me was really important.
 I’m from the area, and I would love to be close to my family if I can.
 It was a well rounded picture – the training is amazing, Dr. Crane, all the resident camaraderie, and being close to home – all those things together.
 It worked out amazingly, and I couldn’t be happier.

 Staying with Campbell, that has supported me all along, is also a huge plus.
-W king in a small community based hospital, I’m excited about that because I will get a lot of hands-on training and be with the attending a lot, so I’m looking forward to that aspect of the program as well.
+Working in a small community based hospital, I’m excited about that because I will get a lot of hands-on training and be with the attending a lot, so I’m looking forward to that aspect of the program as well.

 I always enjoyed art—my dad went to art school, so I feel like I take after his creative edge.
-I ove art as an outlet—acrylic painting, pencil drawing and glass sculpture work.
+I love art as an outlet—acrylic painting, pencil drawing and glass sculpture work.
 I started making sculptures out of glass with flame working at NC State, and I can still go there as an alum to the Craft Center.
 I used to teach a class there.
-I idn’t get there much during first and second year, but the past two years I’ve gone more, and it has definitely been a stress reliever.
+I didn’t get there much during first and second year, but the past two years I’ve gone more, and it has definitely been a stress reliever.

 What was your journey to medical school?

 I started at NC State as an engineering major and then switched to pre-med after my first year.
 I graduated in 2013 and wasn’t ready to apply to medical school yet.
 My older brother (six years older than me) was in medical school at the time.
 I remember having a conversation with him one day where he told me, “Medical school is one of the hardest things I’ve ever done.
-I wouldn’t recommend it but fully support your decision no matter what you choose.”
+I wouldn’t recommend it, but fully support your decision no matter what you choose.”
 But my mom is a nurse, and she was an inspiration for us to pursue health care.
 I went to chiropractic school in Florida for a term, but realized it was not for me.
 Then, I started applying to medical schools, and I like the DO philosophy—a preventative and holistic approach to medicine.
 Campbell being brand new—that was exciting.
 I remember when I got the call telling me I was accepted.
 I was in the grocery store, and I just sat down in the aisle.
 I’m sure people wondered what was wrong with me!
 It was definitely a journey and evolving goal.
 My brother is now in a foot-and-ankle fellowship at the University of Virginia, and he is coming back to Raleigh to practice, so we are looking forward to being in medicine in the same state together.